RunJiaJi/MagCluster/README.md

     mgc_screen          Magnetosome gene cluster screening with magscreen clinker             Magnetosome gene cluster mapping with Clinker
 ```
-#### MTB genome annotation
+#### Genome annotation
 MagCluster allows users to input **multiple genome files** or **genome-containing folder(s)** in one command for batch annotation.
 The general usage is same as Prokka yet some parameters are set with default value for MTB genome batch annotation.

 To avoid confusion, the name of each genome is used as the output folder’s name (**--outdir** GENOME_NAME), output files’ prefix (**--prefix** GENOME_NAME), and GenBank file’s locus_tag (**--locustag** GENOME_NAME) by default.
 The ‘**--compliant**’ parameter is also used by default to ensure the standard GenBank files.

-For MGCs annotation, we provide a **[reference MGCs file](https://github.com/RunJiaJi/magcluster/releases/download/v1.0/Magnetosome_protein_data.fasta.faa)** containing magnetosome protein sequences of novel MTB strains which is highly recommended to use with ‘**--proteins**’ parameter.
+For MGCs annotation, we provide a **[reference MGCs file](https://github.com/RunJiaJi/magcluster/releases/download/v1.0/Magnetosome_protein_data.fasta.faa)** containing magnetosome protein sequences from representative MTB strains.
 The value of '**--evalue**' is recommended to set to 1e-05.
 ```bash
 example usage: